 - Drug use during pregnancy

-The prescription medication Depakote has been to linked to a heighten risk of IUGR.
-Depakote is typically used to treat conditions such as epilepsy, seizures, manic depressive disorders, and bipolar disorder, but when taken while pregnant, infants may are at risk of not only IUGR, but also:
+The prescription medication Depakote has been linked to an increased risk of IUGR.
+Doctors most often prescribe Depakote to treat conditions such as epilepsy, seizures, manic depressive disorders and bipolar disorder.
+But when taken while pregnant, infants may be at risk of not only IUGR, but also:

 - Spina Bifida

 Lexapro, a medication that treats depression, anxiety disorder, and social phobias, may also contribute to IUGR.
 In fact, a study performed by the National Institutes of Health (NIH) states that a little over 17 percent of infants born to mothers who took Lexapro while pregnant were small for their age.
 The infants exposed to Lexapro had smaller head sizes, lower birth weights and smaller lengths than the average infant within the same age range.

 In some instances, there is no known cause for IUGR.
 Experts suggest that in these cases, the parents may be smaller than average or live in an area with a higher altitude, leading to unusually small infants.

 Risk Factors for Intrauterine Growth Restriction